NOTE MAJOR CHANGES IN 2018

 County Sheriff's Department.

-- Fees $99.75 made out to Orange County Commissioner of Finance.
-Postal Money Order ONLY (Changed fee 2014 for fingerprints and application.)
+- Fees $97.00 (reduced in fall of 2016)made out to Orange County Commissioner of Finance.
+Postal Money Order ONLY

 - Turn in complete application to the Orange County Sheriff's Department.